gareth-harper/whisky_price_predictor/README.md

 <p align="center"><i><sub>Figure 1: Histogram of whisky prices.
 Note that the distribution is not normal.</sub></i></p>

 Figure 1 shows that the majority of whisky prices are significantly less than the maximum value!
-I used a logarithmic transformation to make it uniformly distributed,
+I used a logarithmic transformation to make it uniformly distributed.

 Having transformed my target feature, I was able to move on to exploring my predictor features.
 Using Tableau, I was able to produce a plot showing the number of whiskies obtained.
 I was able to get whiskies from 17 different countries, although 90% were obtained from Scotland.
 Figure 2 therefore shows the distribution of whiskies excluding Scotland.
 The countries from which I obtained the most whiskies include Scotland, Ireland, Japan, England, USA and India.